ben-z/Silent-Sync/README.md

 Error | Possible Reasons
 :---------:|:--------------
 Code `255` | Cannot connect to server.
 1. Server is down.
 2. Key file does not match.
 3. Host is not trusted (try to `ssh [YOUR_HOST]` in terminal and try again.)
 Always displaying `SilentSync: Syncing` | Large projects can take a bit of time to sync.
-If it takes way too long, please create an issue with your code and the steps to reproduce the problem.
+If it takes way too long, please create an issue with the steps to reproduce the problem.

 Note: This is my first [atom.io](https://atom.io/) plugin, please feel free to send [pull requests](https://github.com/ben-z/Silent-Sync/pulls) or report [issues and bugs](https://github.com/ben-z/Silent-Sync/issues)!